Mohamed Elfaramawy El Esawey

 Brief

-Dr. Elesawey is a Professor at the Department of Civil Engineering, Ain Shams University in Cairo, Egypt.
-Dr. Elesawey pursued his Ph.D. degree in transportation engineering from the University of British Columbia in 2010.
+Dr. El Esawey is the lead professor in transportation engineering at the Department of Civil Engineering, Ain Shams University, Cairo, Egypt.
+He pursued his Ph.D. degree in transportation engineering from the University of British Columbia, Canada in 2010.
 In addition, he holds a minor in Engineering Management from the same university.
-He has over 20 years of experience that combines research/academic knowledge and practical experience.
-Dr. Elesawey has won numerous awards for his technical and academic excellence demonstrated in his body of research.
-His research interests include: traffic safety, sustainable transportation, Intelligent Transportation Systems (ITS), design of unconventional intersections, micro-simulation modelling, advanced data algorithms & imputation and real-time travel time estimation.
-Dr. Elesawey authored and co-authored many refereed journal and conference papers and attended major transportation conferences.
-Moreover, he participated in several transport planning and traffic engineering projects in Canada, Sudan, KSA, Egypt, and the UAE.
-Dr. Elesawey is a registered Professional Engineer (P.Eng.) in British Columbia, Canada since 2011 and he was the Senior Highway Safety Engineer at British Columbia Ministry of Transportation and Infrastructure between September 2016 and December 2018.
+He has over 22 years of experience that combines research/academic knowledge and practical experience.
+His areas of expertise include traffic safety, sustainable mobility plan, Intelligent Transportation Systems (ITS), design of non-traditional intersections, micro-simulation modelling, advanced data algorithms & imputation and real-time travel time estimation.
+Dr. El Esawey authored and co-authored many refereed journal and conference papers and attended major transportation conferences.
+Moreover, he participated in several projects in Canada, the UAE, the KSA, Sudan, and Egypt.
+He is a registered Professional Engineer (P.Eng.) in British Columbia, Canada since 2011 and he served as the Senior Highway Safety Engineer at British Columbia Ministry of Transportation and Infrastructure (BC MOTI) between 2016 and 2018.

 Awards